RootstockCollective/collective-rewards-sc/docs/src/src/SponsorsManager.sol/contract.SponsorsManager.md

 ### totalAllocation

-total allocation on all the gauges
+total allocation on all the builderGauges

 ```solidity
 uint256 public totalAllocation;